Naomi Johns

 About The Speaker...

-Whether it’s monitoring wild raptor breeding sites, rehabilitating wild birds of prey, promoting biodiversity or just flying my hawks – I love what I do.
 Our generation is perhaps the first with just the slightest chance of leaving the world in a better condition than we found it.
-I will make it my ambition, to be a part of that positive change.
+And it’s my mission to be a part of that.

 About Their Talks...